m-lab/k8s-support/NETWORKING.md

 with the label `mlab/type=platform` run multus+flannel+ipvlan+index2ip in our custom way.
 If a node has no value for the `mlab/type` label, the network will likely not work at all.

+## Debugging CNI plugins

+To debug CNI plugins, modify the variable `KUBELET_KUBECONFIG_ARGS` in the file `/etc/systemd/system/kubelet.service.d/10-kubeadm.conf` and add `--cni-bin-dir=/usr/shimcni/bin/shim.sh`.
+Then `systemctl daemon-reload`, then `systemctl restart kubelet`.

+The directory `/usr/shimcni/bin` contains a set of symlinks named after all the actual CNI plugins located in `/opt/bin/cni`, and they all point to `shim.sh`.
+`shim.sh` is a fairly simple bash script that notes what name it was called as (via the symlink), calls the real CNI plugin, and logs a bunch input and output to a directory in `/tmp`.
+This allows you to see the data that was received by any given CNI plugin, and also the data returned by that same CNI plugin.